aeonull/APC-mc-modpack/README.md

 ### Method 2 (manual install):
-If you have issues with the above method or are simply uncool, you can also install the mods manually:
+If you have issues with the above method or don't want to install Git, you can also install the mods manually:

-## Step 4: Find your mods folder.
 1. On your desktop, use Windows + R or type 'Run' into the search bar
 2. type %appdata% and hit enter
 3. Look for .minecraft
 (Consider making a shortcut to this folder!
 You will likely be coming back here.)
 4. Open the mods folder!
 This is where you will add your mods in the next step.

-Step 5:
-1. Click the green Code button on the upper right hand corner of this page
+5. Click the green Code button on the upper right hand corner of this page
-2. Click download .zip
+6. Click download .zip
-3. This will download all the mod files into a big zip file for you!
+7. This will download all the mod files into a big zip file for you!
-4. Unzip this file
+8. Unzip this file
-5. Look inside the unzipped folder, move all the files from this folder into the mods folder we opened in step 3!
+9. Look inside the unzipped folder, move all the files from this folder into the mods folder we opened in step 3!

 Final Step: Launch the game, hope it doesn't crash!
 You might consider adjusting your settings, adding performance mods like Optifine, or shaders to enhance your visuals.
 Happy gaming!